Archive for the ‘Unit Tests’ Category.

 • Or should you ignore the issue as it isn’t going to matter in your project?

 Your answer may be different depending on your project.
 I am not going to tell you how to fix this bug in this article, that is not the point.
-The point is to show that 100% LC failed to find this bug, proving that some thing is missing, some value is not being tracked and reported on.
+The point is to show that 100% LC failed to find this bug, proving that some level of coverage is missing; some value is not being tracked and reported on.

 What is the missing value?
 Parameter Value Coverage (PVC).